Core (compulsory) modules

 Science Fiction, Fantasy and Horror

 Focusing on a hugely popular cluster of genres, this module will teach you how to find your way through this vibrant publishing market, and will hone the central writing techniques for writing fantasy, sci-fi and horror.

 This module examines the business of writing for film and television, and takes you through the where, when, who, what, why and how of the craft.
 You’ll invent, draft, edit and revise your work to broadcast quality.

-Writing for Children
+Writing for Children and Young Adults

 From biographies of great lives to celebrity memoirs; from literary accounts of the self to over-sharing on Twitter – we love to tell and hear life stories.
 This module looks at some inspiring examples of this form, and helps you to approach writing from your own life, too.